wp-plugins/gallery-slideshow/readme.txt

 Links aren't supported on images, but can be entered as HTML in image captions.

-Custom slideshow options, such as autoplay, can be implemented via a "gss-custom.js" file inside the Gallery Slideshow plugin directory.
-See the sample "gss-custom.js"  in the /assets/ directory for an example.
+Custom slideshow options, such as autoplay, can be implemented by placing a "gss-custom.js" file inside the Gallery Slideshow plugin directory.
+An example "gss-custom.js"  can be found in the /assets/ directory.
 See the Cycle2 website for documentation on supported options.

 This plugin uses [jQuery Cycle2](http://jquery.malsup.com/cycle2/).
 Cycle2 may conflict with previous versions of Cycle if used on the same page.